ibm-cloud-docs/EventStreams/mirroring.md

 To allow consumer groups to switch between clusters, special topics are used to mirror consumer group offsets.
 These topics are named `<ALIAS>.checkpoints.internal`, where `<ALIAS>` is the alias of the remote cluster.
 For example, `us-east.checkpoints.internal`.
 Consumers need to access these topics to seamlessly switch between clusters.

-Finally, because of the naming of remote topics, avoid to use cluster aliases as part of the Kafka resource names.
+Finally, because of the naming of remote topics, avoid using cluster aliases as part of the Kafka resource names.

 ## Capacity planning
 {: #capacity_planning}

-Both the network usage and geographical location of the source and target service instances must be taken into account when you plan capacity.
+Both the network usage and geographical location of the source and target service instances must be considered when you plan capacity.

 ### Network bandwidth
 {: #network_bandwidth}

-The network bandwidth needed to mirror the selected topics must be taken into account in the bandwidth allowance of both the source and target service instances.
-For example, if 10 MB/s of message traffic is produced by applications in the source service instance to the mirrored topics, an additional 10 MB/s of outgoing bandwidth is required to mirror these messages into the target instance.
+The network bandwidth needed to mirror the selected topics must be considered in the bandwidth allowance of both the source and target service instances.
+For example, if 10 MB/s of message traffic is produced by applications in the source service instance to the mirrored topics, an extra 10 MB/s of outgoing bandwidth is required to mirror these messages into the target instance.
 This must be allowed for alongside any existing outgoing bandwidth that is already used by consuming applications.
 The monitoring dashboards can be used to determine the network usage in a service instance.
 For more information, see [Monitoring {{site.data.keyword.messagehub}} metrics](/docs/EventStreams?topic=EventStreams-metrics).

 ### Geographical location
 {: #geographical_location}